Course Outline

 B.8, 4.1, 6.3

-2 Apply quality research skills to search and appraise sources of information to inform practice.
+2 Apply quality research skills to source and appraise evidence to inform practice.
 Creative and critical thinker

 Ethical